How to Legally Exit a Timeshare Contract

 “But little if anything is being done to disassociate themselves from the bad guys, therefore the consumer is still, rightfully so, leery.”

-Whether you’ve been duped into buying a timeshare ripoff or just made a bad decision, what are your options?
+Whether you’ve been duped into buying a timeshare rip-off or just made a bad decision, what are your options?

 How to Legally Cancel a Timeshare Contract

-The Federal Trade Commission has a three-day “cooling off period” on many purchases.
+The Federal Trade Commission (FTC) has a three-day “cooling off period” on many purchases.
 So, if you bought a Mongolian dinosaur skull for $200,000 and your spouse is threatening divorce, it’s comforting to know you have 72 hours to save your marriage.

-Buyers paid an average of $21,455 for their timeshare interval in 2018.
-What if your spouse is threatening to leave because you were dumb enough to buy one in Detroit?
+Think twice and get some real estate advice before signing up for that.
+What if your spouse is threatening to leave because you were dumb enough to commit all that money to a timeshare in Detroit?

 The beauty is you usually don’t have to come up with some elaborate justification.
 In fact, you don’t have to give any reason.
 It’s your right to change your mind, especially if your marriage depends on it.